George Clarke (architect): Television

+During early 2024, Clarke presented George Clarke's Adventures in Americana, a four-part series about the various nostalgic styles of American buildings.

+In February 2025, the Advertising Standards Authority (ASA) banned an advert for Scottish Power, which featured Clarke.
+The ASA received three complaints that the advert was not obviously distinguishable from Clarke's Amazing Spaces TV series.
+The ASA banned the advert on the grounds that viewers were "likely to believe [they] were watching a programme".

+In August 2025, George Clarke’s Homes in the Wild, a six-part series featuring Clarke visiting some of the wildest homes along New Zealand’s coastline and Australia’s eastern seaboard, premiered on Sky Open.

 Books

-Clarke is also the author of several books, including: Home Bible (Orion), and Build a New Life: by Creating Your New Home.
+Clarke is the author of several books, including Home Bible (Orion), and Build a New Life: by Creating Your New Home.

+His first children's book, Building a Home, was released on 1 February 2024.

 Other positions

 Clarke was on the judging panel of the Affordable Home Ownership Housing Awards in 2007.

-In April 2012, Clarke was appointed as an independent adviser to the government to help bring thousands of empty properties back into use for families in need of stable, secure homes.
+In April 2012, he was appointed as an independent adviser to the government to help bring thousands of empty properties back into use for families in need of stable, secure homes.
 Clarke is a patron of the Civic Trust Awards scheme.
 He is an ambassador for the housing and homeless charity Shelter, as well as a Building Community ambassador for the Prince's Foundation.
 He is also a supporter of Sunderland A.F.C.